Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: NMTO Method

-Generalized Wannier functions are finally obtained by orthonormalization of the corresponding NMTO set.
-Symmetrical orthonormalization yields a set of Wannier functions, which we refer to as \emph{Wannier orbitals }(WOs) because they are atom-centered with specific orbital characters.
-The localization of these WOs hinges on the fact that each EMTO in the set vanishes inside the hard sphere of any other EMTO in the set.
-This condition essentially maximizes the on-site and minimizes the off-site Coulomb integrals and has the same spirit as the condition of minimizing the spread, $\left\langle \chi \left\vert \left\vert \mathbf{r-\Re }\right\vert ^{2}\right\vert \chi \right\rangle ,$ used to define maximally localized Wannier functions \cite{Marzari2012}.
+Generalized Wannier functions are finally obtained by orthonormalization of the corresponding NMTO set [see Chart (\ref{6WO})]. \emph{Symmetrical orthonormalization} yields the set of Wannier functions, which we refer to as \emph{Wannier orbitals }(WOs) because they are atom-centered with specific orbital characters.
+The localization of these WOs hinges on the fact that each KPW in the set vanishes (with a kink) inside the hard sphere of any other KPW in the set.
+This condition essentially maximizes the on-site and minimizes the off-site Coulomb integrals and has the same spirit as the condition of minimizing the spread, $\left\langle \chi \left\vert \left\vert \mathbf{r-\Re }\right\vert ^{2}\right\vert \chi \right\rangle ,$ used to define the maximally localized Wannier functions \cite{Marzari2012}.

-For LiPB, we used quadratic N(=2)MTOs and for the large-basis-set calculation chose the three energies $\epsilon _{\nu }$=$\pm 1$ and 0 Ry with respect to the MT zero, i.e. $-22,$ $-8$ and $6$ eV with respect to the center of the gap, which is approximately the Fermi level (see FIG. \ref {FIG2}).
-For the six-orbital calculation, we took $\epsilon _{\nu }$=$-0.8,$ $-0.4,$ and $0.2$ eV with respect to the center of the gap (see FIG{.}~\ref {ARPES_Bandstructure_LDA}).
+For LiPB, we used quadratic N(=2)MTOs and for the large-basis-set calculation chose the three energies $E_{\nu }$=$\pm 1$ and 0 Ry with respect to the MT zero, i.e. $-22,$ $-8$ and $6$ eV with respect to the center of the gap, which is approximately the Fermi level (see FIG.~\ref {FIG2}).
+For the six-orbital calculation, we took $E_{\nu }$=$-0.8,$ $-0.4,$ and $0.2$ eV with respect to the center of the gap (see FIG.~\ref {ARPES_Bandstructure_LDA} in Paper II).

+For the low-energy electronic structure of LiMo$_{6}$O$_{17}$ we need to pick from the sixty Mo$~$4$d$ bands above the O$~$2$p$ -- Mo$~$4$d$ gap (see FIG.~\ref{FIG2}) a conveniently small and yet separable set of bands around the Fermi level.
+In this case, where no visible gap separates such bands from the rest of an upwards-extending continuum, the NMTO method is uniquely suited for picking a subset of bands for which the Wannier set is intelligible and as localized as possible.
+This \emph{direct generation} of WOs (through trial and error by inspecting the resulting bands like we discussed above for NiO) differs from the procedures for projecting\emph{\ } localized Wannier functions from the Bloch functions of the computed band structure by judiciously choosing their phases \cite{Satpathy1988,Ku2002} or by minimizing the spread \cite{Marzari2012}\cite{Nuss2014}.
+We shall return to it in Sect.~\ref{SectLowE} after the crystal structure and the basic electronic structure of LiPB has been discussed.